Kinovea/kinovea-docs/source/capture/userinterface.rst

 They are automatically updated after each recording but can also be modified manually.

 The file names can use macros like the current date or the name of the camera.
-The list of available macros and configuration options can be found under Options > Preferences > Capture > Image naming and Options > Preferences > Capture > Video naming.
+The list of available macros and configuration options can be found under :menuselection:`Options --> Preferences --> Capture --> Image naming and Options --> Preferences --> Capture --> Video naming`.

 Clicking on the folder buttons will open the main preferences dialog on the relevant page.